R0B11/trt2overlay/README.md

 This API is used by The Roundtable II website & gosumemory stream overlay.
 This API functions as a bridge between these services and a central PostgreSQL database.

-## Usage
+## Setup

-- Clone the repository: `git clone https://github.com/R0B11/trt2overlay`
+- Clone the repository: `git clone https://github.com/R0B11/trt2overlay` (or just ask for the files from Fairy Bread / ROB)
 - Download the latest version of gosumemory - `https://github.com/l3lackShark/gosumemory`
 - Move all the folders into the "static" folder
 - Run gosumemory.exe